 henrika.enestam (at) kasnas.com

-We advise you to keep an extra storage of food and other necessities for a few days.
-There is also an “emergency food” box in the kitchen cabinet; you are free to consume from it, but please fill it up before you leave.
+We advise you to keep an extra storage of food and other necessities for 1-2 weeks.
+There is also an “emergency food” box/shelf in the kitchen cabinet; you are free to consume from it, but please fill it up before you leave.

 Getting extra tools and equipment is a bit difficult with the limited connections.
 It might be more feasible to order stuff from web stores.
 The packages will be delivered to the ferry for you to pick up.